MariuszWiacek/MariuszWiacek/README.md

-<h1>🙋‍♂️ Hi, I'm Mariusz </h1>
+<h1>🙋‍♂️ Hi, I'm Mariusz Wiacek </h1>
-<li>🌱 I'm learning front-end development and looking to improve my skills to become a Front End Developer</li>

  <br/>

 ## 👨🏻‍💻 About Me:

+<li>🌱 I'm learning front-end development and looking to improve my skills to become a Front End Developer</li>

 ## 🛠️ Technologies and Tools I use: